hyunkyu-Park/MINI_instagram/README.md

 Cause: When image files are large or the internet connection is not good, it takes time to fetch multiple post images, resulting in a poor user experience.

-Resolution: Applying loading="lazy".
+Solution: Applying loading="lazy".
 It optimizes performance by delaying the loading of elements until the user scrolls to the image or element, which can reduce the initial page loading time and reduce data usage, providing a better experience for the user.

 ++Additional update(03/25/2024)
 Display a mosaic-style background instead of showing loading text when the main page is loading for the first time.